nagyist/tao-user-guide/src/interactions/gap-match-interaction.md

 **Step 7:** Once the field of match words is adequately populated, click *Response* to select answers.
 To do this, click an appropriate match selection and then the space in which it is supposed to be placed.

 Fill all the gaps with their appropriate matches.
 If modal feedback is desirable for this interaction, you may enter it at this point.
-For more details on how to do this, see the *Modal Feedback* section.
+For more details on how to do this, [see the *Modal Feedback* section][i_0019].

 <div class="hidden-video">
 [![Gap Match Step 8](http://img.youtube.com/vi/Fy7_lz2DXdg/0.jpg)](http://www.youtube.com/watch?v=Fy7_lz2DXdg)